pranavanantharam/Digital-Tachometer-using-8051/README.md

 # Digital Tachometer using-8051 Microcontroller

-Script to run a digital tachometer using 8051 Microcontroller
+Script to run a digital tachometer using 8051 Microcontroller.

 ## Requirements
 - 8051 Microcontroller